ssjshields/archetype/.github/README.md

 &nbsp;
 # Features

-🎨 custom framework that allows control of the color palette
+✨ total interface overhaul; new animations and windows

 ✂️ new icons (moveset, types, abilities, alpha, shiny, etc.)

-✨ total interface overhaul; new animations and windows
+🎨 modular framework that allows control of the color palette

 🧼 custom script that can remove any corrupt / modified strings